The breakdown of weak null singularities inside black holes: Statement of the main results

 Then

-\end{thm} \begin{rmk} The decay rates that we assume \eqref{hypupperbound}, \eqref{hyplowerbound} are conjectured to hold for generic Cauchy data, see section \ref{sectionrates}.
-Red-shift bounds such as \eqref{RS} are also natural conditions, which translate the fact that the event horizon $\mathcal{H}^+$ is a regular hyper-surface for the black hole metric and that $\phi$ is also regular across $\mathcal{H}^+$. \end{rmk}
+\end{thm} \begin{rmk} The decay rates that we assume \eqref{hypupperbound}, \eqref{hyplowerbound} are conjectured to hold in the black hole exterior for generic Cauchy data, see section \ref{sectionrates}.
+Red-shift bounds such as \eqref{RS} are also conjectured to hold and reflect the fact that the event horizon $\mathcal{H}^+$ is a regular hyper-surface for the black hole metric and that $\phi$ is also regular across $\mathcal{H}^+$. \end{rmk}